-Some counselors explain love as something we do rather than something we feel, however, the idea that we take action without feeling affection (or at least compassion) is rather cold, but the concept of self-sacrifice being the making of relationships is fading from societal thinking.
+Some counselors explain love as something we do rather than something we feel, however, the idea that we take action without feeling affection (or at least compassion) is rather cold.
+Because it is undefined the concept of self-sacrifice being the making of relationships is fading from societal thinking.

-Because humans tend to be self-serving it is imperative to know what love is and to know whether a person with whom we might be considering a relationship knows what it is.
+Humans tend to be self-serving so it is imperative to know what love is and to know whether a person with whom we might be considering a relationship knows what it is.
 Knowing that a person can have a commitment to a relationship but not know what love truly is should be a major factor in our evaluation of whether to move forward with them.

 Defining love then examining our own motives as well as those of the other party from an objective perspective is fundamental to effectively determining whether to go forward in any relationship.
 Because of the compelling fact that truth does not change, this thing called true love--this love that so few ever own--is a worthy and interesting study.

 The cost of the love that will meet our ultimate need is full of mystery, yet having that relationship is so satisfying that it allows us to successfully navigate the various human relationships in this world, even though they can be difficult.

 The love that God displayed through the Lord Jesus calls us to a relationship with Him that is beyond our power to gain, yet which is freely ours if we go to Him in repentance according to His Word with a humble and contrite heart that agrees with Him.